herrera-ignacio/javascript-course/vanilla/proto.md

 ## `this` keyword in constructor functions

-In JS, `this` is the object that "owns" the code.
 In a constructor function the value of `this` will become the new object when a new object is created.

 ## Prototype

-Prototypes are the mechanism by which JS objects inherit features from one another.
-The `prototype` property can be used to add methods to existing constructors.

-### Prototype-based language?

-To provide inheritance, objects can have `prototype` object, which acts as a template object from where objects can inherit methods and properties.
+To provide inheritance, objects can have `prototype` object (on the Object's `constructor` functions), which acts as a template object from where objects can inherit methods and properties.

-An object's prototype object may also have a prototype object, which it inherits methods and properties from, and so on.
-This is often referred to as __Prototype Chain__, and explains why different objects have methods and properties defined on other objects available to them.
+An object's prototype object may also have its own prototype object, which it inherits methods and properties from, and so on.
+This is often referred to as __Prototype Chain__.

-To be exact, properties and methods are defined on the `prototype` property on the Objects' `constructor` functions, not the object instances themselves.

-In JS, a link is made between the object instance and its prototype (deprected `__proto__` property, which is derived from the `prototype` property on the constructor), and the methods and properties are found by __walking up the chain of prototypes__.
-We can use `Object.getPrototypeOf(obj)` to get the property on the constructor.
+In JS, a link is made between the object instance and its prototype, and the methods and properties are found by __walking up the chain of prototypes__.

+> We can use `Object.getPrototypeOf(obj)` to get the property on the constructor.
 For example, `Object.getPrototypeOf(new Foobar())` refers to the same object as `Foobar.prototype`.

 ### Prototype Inheritance Example